Vincent Fortuin

 TU Munich

-Vincent Fortuin is a tenure-track research group leader at Helmholtz AI in Munich, leading the group for Efficient Learning and Probabilistic Inference for Science (ELPIS), and a faculty member at the Technical University of Munich.
-He is also a Branco Weiss Fellow, a Fellow of the Konrad Zuse School of Excellence in Reliable AI, and affiliated with the Munich Center for Machine Learning.
-His research focuses on reliable and data-efficient AI approaches leveraging Bayesian deep learning, deep generative modeling, meta-learning, and PAC-Bayesian theory.
+Vincent Fortuin is an incoming full professor at the University of Technology Nuremberg, a tenure-track research group leader at Helmholtz AI in Munich, leading the group for Efficient Learning and Probabilistic Inference for Science (ELPIS), and a faculty member at the Technical University of Munich.
+He is also a Branco Weiss Fellow, an ELLIS Scholar, a Fellow of the Konrad Zuse School of Excellence in Reliable AI, and a Senior Researcher at the Munich Center for Machine Learning.
+His research focuses on reliable and data-efficient AI approaches, especially for scientific applications, leveraging Bayesian deep learning, sequential decision making, and amortized inference.
 Before that, he did his PhD in Machine Learning at ETH Zürich and was a Research Fellow at the University of Cambridge.
-He is a unit faculty member of ELLIS, a regular reviewer and area chair for all major machine learning conferences, and a co-organizer of the Symposium on Advances in Approximate Bayesian Inference (AABI) and the ICBINB initiative.
+He is also a board member of the ISBA section for Bayesian AI and the Symposium on Advances in Approximate Bayesian Inference (AABI).

 Interests